nixworks/public/news/2005/10/6/ted-koppel-will-anchor-his-last-broadcast-of-nightline-on-22-november-and-not-in-december-2005-as-had-been-previously-announced.md

 ### [2005-10-6](/news/2005/10/6/index.md)

-#  Ted Koppel will anchor his last broadcast of ''Nightline'' on 22 November and not in December 2005 as had been previously announced.
+#  Ted Koppel will anchor his last broadcast of "Nightline" on 22 November and not in December 2005 as had been previously announced.